 The Department of Health and Ageing have accredited experienced Oncology Registered Nurses with a Masters Degree in Nursing to collaborate with medical specialists to treat tumour patients.

 Marina works in collaboration with Neurosurgeons, Medical Oncologists and Radiation Oncologists, plus other medical specialists; to add nursing expertise to our approach to coordinated care.
-The Sydney Neuro Oncology Group leads the Neuro oncology community and has been the only group to consistently support this vital role to meet our high standard of clinical practice.
+The Brain Cancer Group leads the Neuro oncology community and has been the only group to consistently support this vital role to meet our high standard of clinical practice.

 Marina will visit you and your family during your admission to hospital.
 She will coordinate your care between your treating medical specialists, hospital ward staff and other treatment providers such as physiotherapists, speech therapists, occupational therapists etc. Our Nurse Coordinator will provide education and support to you and your family and will also be accessible by phone following discharge from hospital should you require additional assistance or support.